lud77/Factorize/README.md

 -- UI

-- [ ] Make selected panels get closer or father away by rolling the scroller
+- [ ] Make selected panels get closer or farther away by rolling the scroller
+- [ ] Setting default values for primitive endpoints inline
 - [ ] Right clicking on the workarea opens Panel search
 - [ ] Pulling a connection from an endpoint to the workarea opens Panel search
     - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
     - [ ] Panel search is constrained by signal and type of the initial endpoint
-- [ ] Setting default values for primitive endpoints inline
 - [ ] Make width of collapsed panel a constant (currently the magic number 120)
 - [ ] Make magic numbers become constants
 - [ ] Make endpoint section in the panels collapsible